Saran-Wang/dsproject/manuscript.md

 2. Data Cleaning

 - Delete the useless columns in the dataset
+ -	The first column titled unnamed is meaningless.
+ -	The columns titled Median, Mean, Geo.
+Mean, Mode, and Geo.
+St. Dev. are parameters describing  particle sizes, which can be ignored.
+ -	The column titled "Total Conc.(#/cm³)" is an output variable and should not be used.

 - Delete the rows with equipment error during sampling
 3. Visualization of the distributions of varibales